Ethics of artificial intelligence: Liability for self-driving cars

 As the widespread use of autonomous cars becomes increasingly imminent, new challenges raised by fully autonomous vehicles must be addressed.
-Recently, there has been debate as to the legal liability of the responsible party if these cars get into accidents.
+There have been debates about the legal liability of the responsible party if these cars get into accidents.
 In one report where a driverless car hit a pedestrian, the driver was inside the car but the controls were fully in the hand of computers.
 This led to a dilemma over who was at fault for the accident.

 In another incident on March 18, 2018, Elaine Herzberg was struck and killed by a self-driving Uber in Arizona.
 In this case, the automated car was capable of detecting cars and certain obstacles in order to autonomously navigate the roadway, but it could not anticipate a pedestrian in the middle of the road.
 This raised the question of whether the driver, pedestrian, the car company, or the government should be held responsible for her death.

 Currently, self-driving cars are considered semi-autonomous, requiring the driver to pay attention and be prepared to take control if necessary.
-Thus, it falls on governments to regulate the driver who over-relies on autonomous features. as well educate them that these are just technologies that, while convenient, are not a complete substitute.
+Thus, it falls on governments to regulate drivers who over-rely on autonomous features and to inform them that these are just technologies that, while convenient, are not a complete substitute.
 Before autonomous cars become widely used, these issues need to be tackled through new policies.

-Weaponization of artificial intelligence
+Experts contend that autonomous vehicles ought to be able to distinguish between rightful and harmful decisions since they have the potential of inflicting harm.
+The two main approaches proposed to enable smart machines to render moral decisions are the bottom-up approach, which suggests that machines should learn ethical decisions by observing human behavior without the need for formal rules or moral philosophies, and the top-down approach, which involves programming specific ethical principles into the machine's guidance system.
+However, there are significant challenges facing both strategies: the top-down technique is criticized for its difficulty in preserving certain moral convictions, while the bottom-up strategy is questioned for potentially unethical learning from human activities.